AkshayAshokCode/AkshayAshokCode/README.md

 ## Featured

+**[AndroidSensors](https://github.com/AkshayAshokCode/AndroidSensors)** — Sensor toolkit on the Play Store.
+Bubble level, metal detector, gravity meter, and more — built with Jetpack Compose.
+Improved Play Store conversion rate from **22% → 30%** through store listing experiments.
+Highest adoption in the US, India, Mexico, and Brazil.

+**[DevFocus for VS Code](https://github.com/AkshayAshokCode/vscode-devfocus)** — Focus timer and day plan for engineers working with AI — sessions, real breaks, and a defensible end to the day.
+Runs in VS Code, Cursor, and other VSCode-API editors, distributed via Open VSX.

+**[MediaKit](https://github.com/AkshayAshokCode/MediaKit-android)** — Modular Android media SDK.
+Gallery, camera, and crop workflows with a single fluent API.
+Available on Maven Central.

 **[DevFocus](https://github.com/AkshayAshokCode/DevFocus)** — Productivity plugin for JetBrains IDEs.
 Focus modes, circular session tracking, status bar integration, and smart notifications — all without leaving the editor.
 Zero external dependencies, published via automated CI/CD.
 Strongest adoption in Germany.

-**[MediaKit](https://github.com/AkshayAshokCode/MediaKit-android)** — Modular Android media SDK.
-Gallery, camera, and crop workflows with a single fluent API.
-Available on Maven Central.

-**[AndroidSensors](https://github.com/AkshayAshokCode/AndroidSensors)** — Sensor toolkit on the Play Store.
-Bubble level, metal detector, gravity meter, and more — built with Jetpack Compose.
-Improved Play Store conversion rate from **22% → 30%** through store listing experiments.
-Highest adoption in the US, India, Mexico, and Brazil.

 **[YoutubeAndroid](https://github.com/AkshayAshokCode/YoutubeAndroid)** — A structured reference for the YouTube API on Android.
 Covers search, channel info, live chat, live streaming, captions, and OAuth flows — each with example responses.